Baptisms and Thanksgivings

 Where and When?

-Baptisms and Thanksgivings are always at our main 10:30am service on the third Sunday of the month.
+Baptisms and Thanksgivings are always at our main 10:30am service on the first or third Sunday of the month.
 You can invite your friends and family and there are Sunday Clubs for children and teenagers once the baptism is finished, so you can enjoy the rest of the service.
 We do ask that you commit to coming along to services to help you get a feel for things.

 Our standard practice for all those who would like a child baptised is to spend a few weeks with us looking at the central claims of Jesus Christ in a very informal way.
 We usually do this as a seven week course called Christianity Explored.
 There will be a meal, a short video and then a chance to discuss what we’ve heard and ask questions.
 No question is too hostile or awkward and many find it to be a good way to examine the Christian faith as a couple in an honest way.
 We ask you to do this because the Bible says baptism is a sign that is given to Christian parents and their children.
 We do not want to make hypocrites of you and ask you to make promises from the front of church during the baptism service that you do not mean.
 Christianity Explored therefore gives you a chance to work out whether or not you believe what you’ll be declaring in the baptism service.